Frank Cornish

-Frank Edgar Cornish IV (September 24, 1967 – August 22, 2008) was an American football offensive lineman in the National Football League for the San Diego Chargers, Dallas Cowboys, Minnesota Vikings, Jacksonville Jaguars, and Philadelphia Eagles.
-He was selected in the sixth round of the 1990 NFL Draft.
-He played college football at UCLA.
+Frank Edgar Cornish IV (September 24, 1967 – August 22, 2008) was an American professional football offensive lineman in the National Football League (NFL) for the San Diego Chargers, Dallas Cowboys, Minnesota Vikings, Jacksonville Jaguars, and Philadelphia Eagles.
+He was selected by the Chargers in the sixth round of the 1990 NFL draft.
+He played college football for the UCLA Bruins.

-Early years
+Early life

 Cornish attended Chicago's Mount Carmel High School where he played at a middle linebacker as a freshman.
 The next year, he was moved to the defensive tackle.
 As a junior, he began to play as a two-way tackle, and was named a starter on the offensive line.

 He accepted a football scholarship from the University of California, Los Angeles.
 As a redshirt freshman he became a starter at guard for the last four games of the 1986 season, after Jim Alexander fractured his hand.

 As a sophomore, he was named the starting center.
-He was a three-year starter (35 games) at center and was voted the team’s offensive MVP in 1989.
+He was a three-year starter (35 games) at center and was voted the team's offensive MVP in 1989.

 Professional career

 San Diego Chargers

-Cornish was selected by the San Diego Chargers in the sixth round (143rd overall) of the 1990 NFL Draft.
+Cornish was selected by the San Diego Chargers in the sixth round (143rd overall) of the 1990 NFL draft.
 He started all 16 games at center as a rookie.
 In 1991, he suffered a sprained ankle in minicamp, that allowed Courtney Hall to pass him on the depth chart and he was relegated to a backup role, seeing action mostly as the team's long snapper.